Gpreciat/dataTRICKS/projects/dopaminergicNetworkGem/README.md

 ## Introduction

 This repository contains the code and resources related to the research project aimed at gaining a deeper understanding of the metabolic mechanisms underlying Parkinson's Disease.
-The work is currently under review in *Nature Communications in Biology* (Link to [BioRxiv](https://www.biorxiv.org/content/10.1101/2021.06.30.450562v2)).

 ## Project Overview